One-to-one meetings: a complete guide

 It’s also important to ask your direct reports for feedback on your work and approach.
 How could you do things differently and help them do their jobs?
 This helps build a feedback culture and reinforces a growth mindset in your business.

 2. Career development.
-Show your direct reports how much you value them by including in your one to ones.
+Show your direct reports how much you value them by including in your one-to-ones.
 Asking someone about their career goals and helping them map out a path to achieving that through training or new job roles is a powerful retention tool and helps motivate your employee to work well.

-Here’s a final suggestion, don’t waste your precious one to one time on status updates.
+Here’s a final suggestion, don’t waste your precious one-to-one time on status updates.
 Use centralised documents and team meetings for this sort of thing.
 Your one-to-ones should be valuable coaching-led discussions.

 5 key takeaways

-Ready to transform your one to ones?
-We’ll leave you with these final pieces of wisdom:
+Ready to transform your one-to-ones?
+We'll leave you with these final pieces of wisdom:

 1. Have them.
-Too many managers let one to ones slip in favour of urgent tasks.
+Too many managers let one-to-ones slip in favour of urgent tasks.
 Ask your direct reports to schedule them and make sure they happen.

 2. Go with the flow.
-You don’t need to follow a set format for each one to one, or even for each employee.
+You don't need to follow a set format for each one-to-one, or even for each employee.

 3. Let the situation and individual guide you.
 If structure is important to you or your employee, then consider this loose structure recommended by a variety of management experts: